Skip to content

 Updating a Document

-The ODM provides three powerful and flexible methods for updating a single document.
+The ODM provides two powerful and flexible methods for updating a single document.

 The patch() method is for making specific, atomic updates.
 This is the most efficient method for operations like incrementing a number, adding/removing elements from an array, or setting a server timestamp.
 It gives you a builder with methods for each field.